Thomas W. Ward: Land agent

+Republic of Texas Politics

 During the spring and summer of 1839, the capitol was moved to Waterloo, later renamed Austin.
 Ward followed the seat of government and in late 1839 served as the chief clerk for the House of Representatives during the Fourth Congress.
 He went on to become the second mayor of Austin in the fall of 1840 when Edwin Waller stepped down.
 During his brief tenure in the winter of 1840, Ward created eight districts with a representative from each serving on the city council.
 He also coordinated the sale of town lots.